mayurcodes13/stock-market-real-time/README.md

 * #### Amazon Athena: Enabled SQL-based analytics on the processed and cataloged data.
 * #### Python: Scripted the data production and consumption logic.
 * #### Jupyter Notebook: Served as the interactive environment for developing and testing the Python scripts.

+### Process Flow

+Data Simulation: I wrote Python scripts that generate simulated stock market data, emulating real-world trading activities.
+Streaming Setup: Utilized Apache Kafka on AWS EC2 to establish a real-time data streaming environment, handling the flow between data producers and consumers.
+Storage and Cataloging: Configured AWS S3 for storing the streamed data and AWS Glue to catalog the data structure, making it query-ready.
+Data Analysis: Used Amazon Athena for conducting SQL-based analysis on the cataloged data, extracting valuable insights into simulated market trends.